Skip to content

 How to store Retinol to maintain its shelf life?

-Retinol is not a very stable ingredient in nature & perhaps they like staying in cool, dark places.
-Quite away from Sunlight, to extend & maintain its shelf life.
+Retinol is not a very stable ingredient in nature and perhaps they like staying in cool, dark places.
+Quite away from Sunlight, to extend and maintain its shelf life.
 Hence your bathroom cabinets work just fine.

-How to handle Glycolic acid and Retinol Irritation?
+How to handle Glycolic acid and Retinol Irritation or Purge?

 Girl with a chemical reaction from the careless usage of acids like retinol and glycolic acid